jwiedeman/tracking-status-tool/README.md

 ## Tracking Status Tool

-This tool is mainly a proof-of-concept currently.
-It hits a preset URL with puppeteer, listens for network requests, then checks them for hints of various tracking platforms that may be in use.
-It logs an object with the results of this process upon completion.
+This tool will take a url, parse the url targets sitemap, then crawl each page looking for tracking codes, and ad services.

+This project uses
+Google Puppeteer
+sitemap-body-parser

 #### Setup

-This tool requires Node and a package manager (NPM/Yarn).
+This tool requires Node and a package manager.

 After cloning, simply run the following from the project directory:
 `yarn` or `npm install`